Now you’re engaged – Time to plan your wedding.

 See our “finding your perfect wedding dress” here>>

-The cheapest month for your a wedding is January.
-You can often also get good deals March, April and November.
+The cheapest month for your wedding is in January.
+You can often also get good deals in March, April and November.

 August is generally the most expensive.

 While wedding cake prices do vary depending on the size and style of your cake, the average UK wedding cake will cost you around £500.